xiix0/scam/README.md

-Good news.
-Ten weeks from Friday will be a pretty good day.
+You have Egyptian flu: you're going to be a mummy.